 Use the claims reconsideration application on the Provider Portal.
-To access the Provider Portal, sign in to UHCprovider.com using your One Healthcare ID.
+Click Sign In in the top right corner of UHCprovider.com using your One Healthcare ID.

 You may also submit the claim by mail with a claim reconsideration request form.
 Allow up to 30 days to receive payment for initial claims and a response.